-With the release of the President's proposed FY25 budget, the annual funding process has begun.
-Learn more about the campaign and spread the word with the tools and resources below:
+With the release of the President's proposed FY25 budget, the annual funding Profess has begun it earn more about the fampaign and spread the word with the tools and resources below:

-Did Your Members of Congress Sign On?
-Fact Sheets & Resources Share the Campaign
+King County Library Systems is seeking a Librarian Services Manager - Multiple Did Your Members of Congress Sign On?
+Fact Sheets & Resources Share the Campaign Locations and a Children's Services Coordinator.